jhawe/jhawe.github.io/_posts/2019-12-01-exporting-charliecloud-from-docker.md

 Here is an example on how you can build a container, simply call the `docker build` command from a terminal window and provide the path to the dockerfile via `-f <./path/to/file>` and a nice name via `-t <name>`):

-{% highlight text %}
-## unable to prepare context: unable to evaluate symlinks in Dockerfile path: lstat /mnt/d/githup_repositories/jhawe.github.io/_R/dockerfiles: no such file or directory
-{% endhighlight %}

 Don't forget the `.` at the end of the command, otherwise docker will complain.